 Where to get the market data?

 At this writing, late June 2023, there are many multiple offers among turnkey, well priced houses.
 This is not as much the case among townhomes and condos, especially small units with no outside space.
 Home buyers want more space, and some outside space.

 Factors that help us determine the probable buyer’s value of your home include these:

-- Location (includes school district, proximity to things good or bad, parks, high voltage lines, views)
+- Location (includes school district and assigned public school, proximity to things good or bad, parks, high voltage lines, views)

 - Size of your home and lot (non-permitted, non-finalled additions may add value but not as much as either original construction or permitted/finalled additions)

 - Condition of your property (we can often boost your sales price by working on this)

 - Buyer demand level for homes in your area